arduino/docs-content/content/hardware/04.pro/shields/portenta-vision-shield/tutorials/speech-recognition-engine/content.md

 To use the Arduino Speech Recognition Engine, you will need a free trial license or paid license.
 In any of the cases, the serial number of the board that you are using is necessary to activate the license.

-To get your board's serial number, and once you have the library downloaded, navigate to **File > Examples > Cyberon_DSpotterSDK > GetSerialNumber**.
+To get your board's serial number, and once you have the library downloaded, navigate to **File > Examples > DSpotterSDK_Maker_33BLE/NiclaVision/PortentaH7/RP2040 > GetSerialNumber**.

 Connect your board to the computer, upload the sketch to it and, once is done, open the **Serial Monitor** to see your device's Serial Number.